 Fishwick & Associates: Fighting for Individuals Involved in Zoning Disputes

 At Fishwick & Associates, we have advised and represented numerous individuals seeking to challenge local zoning ordinances.
 If you are being adversely affected by a local zoning ordinance or believe a local government has exceeded its zoning powers under the law, Fishwick & Associates can help determine the merits of your case and what actions to take.
-To schedule your free and confidential consultation, complete our online contact form or call us at 540-345-5890.
+To schedule your confidential consultation, complete our online contact form or call us at 540-345-5890.

 Va.
 Code § 15.2-2280.